 Every application submission and phone interview is kept strictly confidential.
 The phone interview lasts approximately 20-30 minutes.
 During the interview I may ask you about your past mental health or counseling experiences, family or health history, your goals for participating in the group, and a little bit about your loss.
 You will not have to go into details or re-tell your story and are not expected to share anything more than you feel comfortable sharing.

-I experienced a stillbirth or hysterectomy.
+I had a hysterectomy.
 Am I eligible to participate in a Womb Loss group?

 Yes.
-Womb Loss groups are also open to women who have experienced loss through still birth or a hysterectomy that has impacted her ability to have children.
+Womb Loss groups are also open to women who are experiencing infertility due to hysterectomy where this has impacted their ability to have children.
 Please indicate this on your application.

 I carried my baby to term even though we knew the baby was not going to survive.
 Am I eligible to participate in a Womb Loss Group?